maazahmed23456/Custom-design-of-a-Tensor-Slice-for-acceleration-ML-on-FPGA/README.md

 ## Overview
 - Objective: Design and evaluate a novel tensor slice for accelerating ML and DL on FPGA's
-- Technology Node: 14nm
+- Technology Node: 32nm
 - Design Flow: RTL to GDSII using Synopsys EDA Tools (inclduing DFT and STA )
-- Target Application: Matrix Computation (GEMM) , ML and DL applications
+- Target Application: Matrix Multiplication - Addition/Subtraction - Transpose , CNN and Transformer Applications

 ## Introduction
 FPGAs have evolved to accelerate deep learning (DL) by integrating specialized hardware, such as AI processing engines, low-precision arithmetic (8-bit fixed-point, FP16), and shadow multipliers.
 A recent advancement in this domain is **Tensor Slices**, which enhance FPGA compute density by embedding **systolic arrays** for efficient tensor operations.
 These slices support multiple precision formats and can be dynamically reconfigured into independent multipliers and MAC units.
 A local crossbar at the inputs reduces routing congestion, improving performance.
 Building on this concept, I aim to **custom design a Tensor Slice**, optimizing its architecture for higher efficiency, flexibility, and seamless FPGA integration while maintaining fine-grained programmability for other applications.